-We can go beyond these primary gifts to the church and contribute to additional ministries through the Advance and churchwide Special Sundays with offerings.
-The Advance for Christ and His Church offers individuals and groups an opportunity to contribute to specific programs, missionaries and ministries of their choice.
-Six times a year, Special Sundays focus churchwide attention on specific ministries of the church such as promoting peace and justice and providing scholarships and student loans.
+We can go beyond these primary gifts and contribute to additional ministries through the Advance and churchwide Special Sundays with offerings.
+The Advance offers an opportunity to contribute to specific programs, missionaries and ministries of the giver’s choice.
+Six times a year, Special Sundays focus churchwide attention on specific ministries such as promoting peace and justice and providing scholarships and student loans.

 At the general or churchwide level, United Methodists support ministry in three ways: apportioned funds, Special Sundays, and designated giving.
 Read More